Royal Jordanian: Livery

 From 1963 to 1986, the original livery of Royal Jordanian Airlines consisted of a white fuselage with both red and gold cheatlines.

 In December 1986, the airline changed its name from Alia Royal Jordanian Airlines to simply Royal Jordanian Airlines, which coincided the arrival of Airbus A310 and Airbus A320 airliners.
 The new livery consisted of a charcoal grey fuselage with the same red and gold cheatlines, similar to the earlier version.
 The tail consists of a golden crown with a red tip on the charcoal grey coloured aircraft tail.

+In January 2024, Royal Jordanian unveiled its updated livery, with slight changes to the colour layout on the tail section, as well as the addition of the logo on the aircraft's belly.
+It was first unveiled on the airline's first Embraer E2, registered JY-REA.

+The airline's new Airbus A320neo aircraft, as well as the Boeing 787-9, will feature the same updated livery.

 Special color schemes

 Until 2009, Royal Jordanian had never had an aircraft painted in a special colour scheme.
 It announced at the 10th birthday celebrations in February 2009 of the airline alliance Oneworld that it would paint its new A319 due for delivery in late March in a special scheme, which would be based around the Oneworld name and logo.
 The aircraft, registration JY-AYP, has its fuselage painted white, with the tailfin and engines in normal Royal Jordanian colours.
 "A member of Oneworld" in prominent lettering is located at the front of the aircraft, with the usual title "Royal Jordanian" further back.
+However, the aircraft was stored in October 2024 and subsequently retired by the airline.

 In October 2021, Royal Jordanian unveiled "Discover Petra" special livery on one of its Boeing 787 Dreamliners, registered JY-BAH.

 A month later, in November 2021, the airline revealed an Airbus A321, JY-AYV, in its retro "Alia" livery.
 The aircraft's first flight in the new paint scheme was to London Heathrow.